 You can take a look at results after you implement Target CPA both at the campaign and Shared Library level.
 I recommend looking at it from an account perspective in the Shared Library.
 Usually, you’ll want to review results after about 30 days before you start drawing any conclusions.
 Additionally, once you’ve run your campaigns, you can review your performance using Google’s Target CPA Simulator tool, which tells you how you could have performed if you had set different CPA targets.

 At the end of the day, there are things that an algorithm can optimize for that humans can’t.
 No matter how good on an SEM marketer you might be, you cannot look at search query data in real-time and make adjustments across numerous elements.
-At the core, Target CPA provides advertisers with a scalable way to get more aggressive with bidding in hopes to gaining additional customers.
+At the core, Target CPA offers advertisers with a scalable way to get more aggressive with automated bidding in hopes to gaining additional customers.
 Looking at the last 2 years, I think it’s safe to say that we can expect more machine learning enhancements to AdWords.

 If you have had any experience or thoughts on using Target CPA, please feel free to comment below.